Eating a healthy, balanced diet not only helps us look and feel good, it helps us to stay healthy.

 For more information, visit the NHS website on healthy eating.

 BMI is a measure of whether you're a healthy weight for your height.
-Your age and sex is also taken into consideration.Find out your BMI number by using the NHS BMI healthy weight calculator.
+Your age, sex and ethnicity is also taken into consideration.Find out your BMI number by using the NHS BMI healthy weight calculator.

 Sat Bains cooks some quick and easy HealthyU recipes for three students in his Michelin Star Restaurant in Nottingham.
-Submit your healthy recipes.
-The best ones will be uploaded to the HealthyU website!
+Download our free HealthyU recipe book.

 Do you have food rituals?
 Exercise excessively to control your weight?
 Obsessed about your calorie intake?
 Or comfort eat when feeling emotional?